-Short answer: It’s doable, but to use IngramSpark, you might need some production and layout help at the very least.
-If no funds, use Amazon or Blurb.
-Or better still, do it yourself all the way and use a book distributor.
+Short answer: It’s doable, but to use IngramSpark, you might need some production and layout help at the least.
+Even with Amazon, a little knowledge is needed.

-It helps with guiding you through the publishing process (using simple lingo), if you want to be the publisher.
-Self-publishing coaching can also help with:
+Training helps with guiding you through the self-publishing process (using simple lingo) if you want to be the publisher.

 - Recommendations for ISBN purchase and distributor

 - Library suppliers – what they want, who are they

 Pros and cons and tutorials on ‘how to publish yourself’ are covered in the Book Creation Success course.

 This is based on IngramSpark self-publishing process.
 Other kinds of publishing differs enormously.